-1. Queuing theory involves the study of systems in which customers arrive, wait for service, and after receiving the service. (arrive) 2.
+- 1. Queuing theory involves the study of systems in which customers arrive, wait for service, and after receiving the service. (arrive) - 2.
 The model is the simplest queuing model with a single server and exponential service times.
-(M/M/1) 3.
-In queuing systems, the arrival process is often modelled using the distribution.
-(Poisson) 4.
-Queue discipline determines the of service. (order)
+(M/M/1) - 4.
+Queue discipline determines the of service. (order) - Outcome-Based Activity 1